 - Vaginal dryness.

-Low levels of progesterone can be a sign of the presence of toxemia or an ectopic pregnancy, which causes the death of the fetus or miscarriage.
+Low levels of this hormone can be a sign of the presence of toxemia or an ectopic pregnancy, which causes the death of the fetus or miscarriage.

-On the other hand, when the level of progesterone goes down, the estrogen in the body can cause health problems and make you suffer from a range of symptoms.
+On the other hand, when the level of progesterone go down, the estrogen in the body can cause health problems and make you suffer from a range of symptoms.
 These include:

 - Weight gain